A New Voice in Hollywood

 Do you ever see yourself directing a big budget film and really making it in Hollywood?

-Well that question is based upon the contention that I want to make it in Hollywood.
-I don't.
+That question is based upon the contention that I want to make it in Hollywood.
+I don’t.
 There are all these people out there who want to be stars.
 They go though all kinds of hell, only to be disappointed.
 My belief is why would I want to allow anyone to have control over my destiny.
-You know, I have known so many actors and filmmaker who at one point in their careers where super famous.
-Then they end up broke and either going from couch to couch or living back at home with their parents.
+You know, I have known so many actors and filmmaker who at one point in their careers were super famous, then they ended up broke and either going from couch to couch or living back at home with their parents.
 So me, I just do what I do.
 It is all about the art.
 I do it because I love it.
-If the studios came knocking, I probably wouldn't answer the door.
+If the studios came knocking, I probably wouldn’t answer the door.